tonyfast/d3.template/readme.md

 # ``d3.template`` Hello World

 Data-driven webpages from structured data.
+This example is created from [hello-world.yaml](hello-world.yaml).

 ## About this readme